Anti-Takeover Mechanisms: Defenses Against Hostile Takeovers

 The Board of Directors is segmented into distinct classes, commonly consisting of three, although occasionally five or more classes.
 Each class generally lasts two or three years.
 Elections are conducted periodically to fill the vacancies of expiring seats on the board.

-Read Also LIC Case Study: Business Model and SWOT Analysis
+Read Also Bajaj Finance Case Study: Business Model, Financials, Competitors, and KPIs

 Staggered Boards can function as a defensive measure to discourage hostile takeovers because it takes several election cycles to replace most of the board, so buyers cannot quickly take control.